Deadline comes knocking: Is there hope left for Brexit deal?

 Irish Prime Minister Micheal Martin, whose economy is more entwined with Britain’s than any other EU state, said he “fervently” hoped the talks wouldn’t end Sunday.

 “It is absolutely imperative that both sides continue to engage and both sides continue to negotiate to avoid a no-deal,” Martin told the BBC.
-“A no-deal would be very bad for all of us … We are interdependent.
+“A no-deal would be very bad for all of us.

 “Even at the 11th hour, the capacity in my view exists for the United Kingdom and the European Union to conclude a deal that is in all our interests.”